nunosoft-development/apilib-docs/index.md

 description: Backend development doesn't have to be a headache.
 API-Lib makes it effortless.
 ---

+{% callout type="note" title="Attention!
+API-Lib is not yet available to the public" %}
+API-Lib has not yet been released.
+However, we plan to launch our closed beta within the next four months.
+To stay up to date with our progress, you can sign up for our beta and newsletter on our [homepage](https://api-lib.com/).
+Additionally, you can follow us on our social media channels to receive regular updates.
+{% /callout %}

 Api-Lib is a backend development platform that simplifies the process of developing and managing APIs.
 The platform includes a framework, a web interface, and a visual editor to create APIs without coding.
 Api-Lib takes care of security, authentication, monitoring, management, and caching, among other aspects, making it useful for beginners and experienced developers.
 The platform also offers a module marketplace where users can create and configure modules without writing code.
 You can host the API on your own or with Api-Lib.
 In addition, Api-Lib offers load balancing across multiple server locations, making it easy to distribute the API and handle high traffic volumes.

 ---